 Kor looked down, abruptly ashamed.
 “I…nothing.”
 He gave Krul a weak smile, then looked irritably around and locked eyes with the barkeep.
 “Ho!”
-The king reached into a lizard-skin pouch affixed to his waist, withdrew a gold drogo, and held it up.
+The king reached into a lizard-skin pouch affixed to his waist, and held up a gold drogo.
 It bore a rough semblance of his face on one side, and a snarling velociraptor on the other.
 “Another round!”

 The innkeeper took the money and shuffled away.